savethechildren/icon-font/CONTRIBUTING.md

 Icons should be designed according to the [Save the Children brand guidelines](https://globalbrand.savethechildren.net/Guidelines/STC%20English%20Global%20Brand%20Identity%20Guidelines/STC_Brand_Identity_Guidelines_LowRes.pdf).

-The SVG icons should also follow the keyline shapes principles set out for [Android icons](https://material.io/guidelines/style/icons.html#icons-product-icons), except the padding around the icon is not necessary.
-As such SVG icons should be set out within a 176x176 square.
+The SVG icons should also follow the keyline shapes principles set out for [Android icons](https://material.io/guidelines/style/icons.html#icons-product-icons).
 You can use the inkscape-template.svg template as a starting point.

 Icons should be saved in **valid and clean** SVG.